alephgamma/RHCA-study-notes/1_EX447_study_notes.md

   [control-node ~]$ ansible-playbook -i inventory software.yml --tags install-software
   ```
 ## 5. Transform data with filters and plugins
+Populate variables with data from external sources using lookup plugins

 ### Task breakdown
-1. Populate variables with data from external sources using lookup plugins
+1. Use a lookup file plugin to read a file

 ```
 lookup('file','/path/to/file')